 We have designed and implemented our compensation programs for our non-employee directors to attract, motivate and retain individuals who are committed to our values and goals and who have the expertise and experience that we need to achieve those goals.
 We periodically review and adjust our non-employee director compensation program.
-Joshua S. Boger, our chief executive officer, does not currently receive any additional compensation for his service on our board.
-Matthew W. Emmens, a board member who became our president on February 5, 2009, has not received any additional compensation for his service on our board since that date.
+Matthew W. Emmens, our chief executive officer, has not received any additional compensation for his service on our board since he became an executive officer in February 2009.

 The annual cash compensation for non-employee directors serving on our board includes an annual retainer of \$25,000, payable in quarterly installments, plus \$2,500 for each board meeting attended and \$500 for each committee meeting attended on a regular board meeting day.
 If a committee meeting is held on a day other than a regular board meeting day, the committee meeting fee is \$1,000.
 Board and committee meetings held by conference call are compensated at the rate of \$1,250 per meeting and \$375 per meeting, respectively.
-The chair of the corporate governance and nominating committee receives an additional annual retainer fee of \$20,000, the chair of the audit and finance committee receives an additional annual retainer fee of \$20,000, the chair of the chair of the MDCC receives an additional annual retainer fee of \$14,000.
+The chair of the corporate governance and nominating committee receives an additional annual retainer fee of \$20,000, the chair of the audit and finance committee receives an additional annual retainer fee of \$14,000.

 In addition, each non-employee director, upon initial election or appointment to the board, receives a non-qualified option to purchase 30,000 shares of our common stock at an exercise price equal to the fair market value per share of our common stock on the date of grant.
 Those options vest quarterly over a four-year period from the date of grant, based on continued service on the board.
-There were no directors elected to their initial term in 2008.
-Each non-employee director in office on June 1 of each fiscal year also receives a non-qualified option to purchase 20,000 shares of common stock, exercisable immediately, at an exercise price equal to the fair market value per share of our common stock on the date of grant.
-The chair of our board, or the lead independent director if the chair is not an independent director, receives an additional non-qualified option to purchase 20,000 shares of common stock exercisable immediately, at an exercise price equal to the fair market value per share of our common stock on the date of grant.
-This additional stock option was granted on the date of the annual meeting of our stockholders in 2008 and will be granted on June 1 in 2009.
+There were two directors elected to their initial term in 2009.
+Each non-employee director in office on June 1 of each year receives a non-qualified option to purchase 20,000 shares of common stock, exercisable immediately, at an exercise price equal to the fair market value per share of our common stock on the date of grant.
+The chair of our board, or the lead independent director if the chair is not an independent director, receives an additional non-qualified option to purchase 20,000 shares of common stock exercisable immediately, at an exercise price equal to the fair market value per share of our common stock on the date of grant, which similarly is granted on June 1.